 Remember to return the Medical Report forms to the MIT Medical Department six weeks prior to course registration.
-Questions should be directed to MIT Medical, located in Room E23-177, at 617-253-1777 or email@example.com.
+Questions should be directed to MIT Medical at 617-253-1777 or email@example.com.
 The MIT Medical Department is required by Massachusetts law to have students’ medical records on file.
 Failure to provide the forms will result in a penalty of at least $80.00 and may result in a delay in your course registration.

-If you want to waive the mandatory MIT insurance, you need to complete the Waiver Request Form and return it to the Student Health Plans Office.
-The request should be received by the Student Health Plans Office by August 1 for the Fall term and by January 2 for the Spring term.
+If you want to waive the mandatory MIT insurance, you need to complete the Waiver Request Form and return it to the Student Insurance Office.
+The request should be received by the Student Insurance Office by August 1 for the Fall term and by January 2 for the Spring term.
 It is important to submit your Waiver Request Form on time.
 If a Waiver Request Form is submitted late, you will be billed for the time during which you were enrolled in the MIT insurance.

 Federal regulations require J-1 visa holders to purchase hospital insurance for their dependents.
 Therefore, if you are a J-1 student and your dependents will accompany you to the U.S., it is extremely important that you purchase the MIT student insurance for your family.
-You must complete an insurance Enrollment Form and submit it to the Student Health Plans Office.
 The minimum coverage period for each family member is three months.
 There are strict rules for adding or deleting family members from your family insurance plan.
-Please contact the Student Health Plans Office to learn more about purchasing family insurance.
+Please contact the MIT Student Insurance Office to learn more about purchasing family insurance.

 Health insurance in the U.S. is a very complex and important issue.
-For this reason, you are encouraged to contact the Student Health Plans Office with questions and concerns.
+For this reason, you are encouraged to contact the Student Insurance Office with questions and concerns.
 All requests for information and forms should be addressed to: